Redislabs-Solution-Architects/redis-spring-data-handsonlab/exercises/exercise-5-start.md

 * Build and run the app, and watch in awe as the biggest spenders are now shown in the app!

+And this concludes this exercise, and the hands-on lab!